TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-06-26-principled_workflow_ds.markdown

 * Stating success criteria: When is the solution good enough, how does it translate to business value, comparison to a benchmark possible?
 * Defining guard rail metrics - metrics that should not be effected negatively while testing/using the model
 * Loss function: Business Impact of False Positives vs False Negatives, how much deviation is bad, what general metrics fit the business intuition the best?
+* Whatever metric we focus on, will the focus on this metric lead to unwanted incentives?
+(Goodhart's Law)
 * Human-in-the-loop: How can human interaction overwrite the model if necessary?
 Is it even necessary?
 * Look at available data: Which data do I need for it?
 (Business knowledge useful/ business person can help)
 * Which data is available and are there any special things to consider?
 (Data Anaylsts know a lot about data, data engineers know about potential quirks in etl-pipeline